linux-system-roles/rhc/tests/README.md

    - `proxy_nonworking_hostname`, `proxy_nonworking_port`,
      `proxy_nonworking_username` & `proxy_nonworking_password` are wrong details
      of proxy server configuration bits
+- `envs_register` is a list of working environments to use when registering a system, and there must be at least one; if environments are not supported or enabled in the Candlepin instance, this needs to be set to `null`
+- `env_nonworking` is an environment that does not exist

 To use this custom configuration, set the `LSR_RHC_TEST_DATA` environment variable to the full path of that file.